Angel Adams Parham: Education

-Parham received a BA in Sociology from Yale University in 1994, followed by an MS in Sociology from the University of Wisconsin-Madison in 1998.
-She received her PhD in Sociology from the University of Wisconsin-Madison in 2003.
+Parham received a BA in sociology from Yale University in 1994, followed by an MS in sociology from the University of Wisconsin-Madison in 1998.
+She received her PhD in sociology from the University of Wisconsin-Madison in 2003.

 Career

-Parham is an Associate Professor of Sociology at Loyola University-New Orleans.
-She was a member of the Institute for Advanced Study in Princeton, New Jersey in 2011-12, where she undertook research on the role of links between Louisiana and St. Domingue/ Haiti in relation to race.
+Parham is an associate professor of sociology at the University of Virginia and a senior fellow with the Institute for Advanced Studies in Culture (IASC).
+Previous to this, she was associate professor of sociology at Loyola University-New Orleans.
+She was a member of the Institute for Advanced Study in Princeton, New Jersey in 2011–12, where she undertook research on the role of links between Louisiana and St. Domingue/ Haiti in relation to race.